-I’ve had staycation ideas bouncing around my head for the past few weeks.
+We’ve had staycation ideas bouncing around our heads for the past few weeks as we try to make the most of this pandemic.
 We were supposed to be traveling to Wisconsin to take a vacation and see friends this past week.
-But, I think we all know how that turned out—coronavirus hit and we’re in a pandemic.
+But, I think we all know how that turned out.

 We canceled our flights.

-Instead, we decided to use the fact that we already scheduled the time away from our remaining work to have a vacation while staying near home.
+Instead, we decided to use the fact that we already scheduled the time away from our part-time work to have a vacation while staying near home.

-Virginia continues to have a middling-COVID case count.
+Our state, Virginia, continues to have a middling exposure risk.
 The commonwealth has been in Stage 3.
 We’ve been able to visit restaurants and some entertainment venues under strict guidelines like wearing masks and social distancing while maintaining low-density groups.

 We decided to stick to focusing on outdoor venues, takeout food, or open-air breweries wherever reasonable.
 We didn’t meet this goal one evening, and we’ll talk about where we could have done better.

 Jenni has been training for a different type of pharmacy work in the past few weeks.
 The work is segmented from the public, sort of like working in a lab, unlike her normal retail pharmacy work.
 It’s all part of her semi-retirement transition.
 The effect is that she’s been pretty well quarantined.